-Figure-2: Bounding boxes with Yolov3 seen on the regions of interests in video frames during a two mice social interaction test (A raw image, B analyzed image).
+Figure-2: Bounding boxes with Yolov3 seen on the regions of interest in video frames during a two mice social interaction test (A raw image, B analyzed image).
 (Adapted from Arac et al 2019).

-Figure-3: Human pose detection with OpenPose in two camera views (A, B) and 3D model created from these two images (C).
+Figure-3: Human pose detection with OpenPose in two camera views (A) and 3D model created from these two images (B).
 (Adapted from Arac et al 2019).

-Figure-4: TensorBox’s make_json GUI used to label training data.
+Figure 4: TensorBox’s make_json GUI used to label training data.

-Figure-5: GUI of Yolo_Mark to label images in a format acceptable for Yolov3.
+Figure 5: GUI of Yolo_Mark to label images in a format acceptable for Yolov3.

 DISCUSSION:

 Here, we provide a step-by-step guide for implementation of DeepBehavior, our recently developed deep learning based toolbox for animal and human behavior imaging data analysis2.
-We provide the detailed explanation for each step for installation of the frameworks for each network architecture, and provide links for installation of the open-source requirements to be able to run these frameworks.
+We provide detailed explanations for each step for installation of the frameworks for each network architecture, and provide links for installation of the open-source requirements to be able to run these frameworks.
 We demonstrate how to install them, how to create training data, how to train the network, and how to process new video files on the trained network.
 We also provide the post-processing code to extract the basic necessary information needed for further analysis.
-We give examples of the most common errors the users may face while installing or using this toolbox and solutions to these errors.

 For single object detection, we recommend using TensorBox.
 If the goal is to track multiple objects at once, we recommend using YOLOv3.
 Finally, to obtain human kinematic data, we recommend using OpenPose.
 In this protocol we have shown that deep learning methods are able to process hundreds of thousands of frames while tracking objects with a high degree of precision.
 Using the post-processing code provided, we can derive meaningful ways of analyzing the tracked behavior of interest.
 This provides a more detailed way of capturing behavior.
 It also provides an automated, robust way of defining behavior that is generalizable to many different types of behavioral tasks.

+It is quite common to get a ‘ModuleNotFoundError’ when starting with a new virtual environment or code that has been downloaded from the internet.
+In the case that this occurs, open up your terminal, activate the source environment and type ‘pip install <missing module name>’.
+If the problem persists, you will need to check your python version as well as other dependency packages.

+Limitations to this technique include the technical troubleshooting to properly set up GPU processing units compatible with open-source code.
+It is advantageous to have past programming experience within a linux environment to properly set up the necessary project dependencies and environments that are compatible with the computer’s hardware.

+We demonstrate the DeepBehavior toolbox installations and processing of in a linux environment, however, this toolbox can also be run on a Windows and Mac machines with GPUs by following the respective installation guides on github.

-Using deep learning methods for imaging data analysis is a very efficient way to automate the analysis.
+Using deep learning methods for imaging data analysis is a very efficient way to automate behavior analysis.
+In comparison to traditional behavior analysis methods, DeepBehavior captures much more information to quantify, automate, and evaluate the behavior at a more precise and temporally detailed way.
 With the further advances in the deep learning field, the utilization and extent of the use of this technology in behavior analysis will likely continue to improve.
-Here, we provide detailed instructions to implement three neural networks for behavior analysis.
+The applications of DeepBehavior can be expanded beyond the demonstrated reaching tasks to identify objects of interest in any behavioral images.
+In this protocol, we provide detailed instructions to implement three neural networks for behavior analysis.
 With this kind of automated and unbiased behavior analysis methods, hopefully, the neuroscience field will be able to do more detail behavior analysis.

 ACKNOWLEDGMENTS: